ORB-HD/MeshUp/doc/FormatDescriptions.md

 >	Specifies whether a line from the frame origin to the point should be
 >	drawn.

+*line_width* (number, default:  1.)
+>	Specifies the width of the line in pixels.
+Note that the width range
+>	may be limited by the graphics hardware and/or driver.
+(Added in v0.3.14)

 <a id="animation-files"></a>
 # Animation Files